 There are some top ten reasons WordPress is preferred by many.
 We look at them below.

-- WordPress Focuses on User Experience - WordPress is optimized for usability, speed, friendliness and other factors that enhances the experience of website visitors.
+- WordPress Focuses on User Experience - WordPress is optimized for usability, speed, friendliness and other factors that enhance the experience of website visitors.
 With few plugins, you can significantly improve WordPress user experience.

 - WordPress Allows You to Create Attractive Permalinks.
-You can create attractive URL slug with WordPress.
+You can create an attractive URL slug with WordPress.
 The URL can contain only desired keywords to boost website visibility.

 - WordPress Makes Metadata Easy to Manage - With WordPress, you can boost your SEO with metadata and they are so easy to input with no additional code edts necessary.